mikaelweill/documenso/voice-fingerprint.md

 As of the latest update, we have made significant progress on the voice fingerprinting feature:

-✅ **Implemented Database Schema**: Created the VoiceEnrollment model in schema.prisma
+✅ **Implemented Database Schema**: Created the VoiceEnrollment model in schema.prisma with profileData field
 ✅ **Created Video Recording Component**: Implemented video-recorder.tsx for capturing enrollment videos
 ✅ **Set Up S3 Storage**: Configured AWS S3 for secure storage of voice enrollment media
 ✅ **Implemented Audio Extraction**: Added server-side processing to extract audio from enrollment videos